anton-lam/toop-virtualagent-ui/README.md

 * register + email verification feature with password and email validations
 * partial content and full content display
 * page not found landing page
-* bonus content can be found when logging in, button top-right of the header (NOT DONE YET)
+* bonus content can be found when logging in, button top-right of the header, and shows a list of verified and unverified emails

 # testing